trappergor/cpp-docs.ru-ru/docs/mfc/reference/canimationstoryboardeventhandler-class.md

     IUIAnimationStoryboardEventHandler** ppHandler);
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `pAnimationController`
- Указатель на контроллер анимации, который будет получать события.
+ A pointer to animation controller, which will receive events.

  `ppHandler`

-### <a name="return-value"></a>Возвращаемое значение
+### <a name="return-value"></a>Return Value
- Если метод завершается успешно, возвращается значение S_OK. В противном случае — возвращает код ошибки HRESULT.
+ If the method succeeds, it returns S_OK.
+Otherwise, it returns an HRESULT error code.

-##  <a name="onstoryboardstatuschanged"></a>CAnimationStoryboardEventHandler::OnStoryboardStatusChanged
+##  <a name="onstoryboardstatuschanged"></a>  CAnimationStoryboardEventHandler::OnStoryboardStatusChanged
- Обрабатывает OnStoryboardStatusChanged событий, которые происходят при изменении состояния раскадровки
+ Handles OnStoryboardStatusChanged events, which occur when a storyboard's status changes

 ```
 IFACEMETHOD(OnStoryboardStatusChanged) (